Roundhay School: 1992–2012

-2012–present day
+2012

 In 2012, Roundhay School once again changed and became one of the country's first 'all through schools'.
 A primary campus was opened about a mile away from the secondary buildings and pupils were taken into reception as a two form entry.
 In November 2013, Ofsted returned to Roundhay (now an all-through school) and graded it as outstanding in all areas.
 The inspection came off the back of Roundhay's best ever GCSE results the previous summer.
 It was also in the previous summer that Clennell retired as deputy headteacher after 26 years of service to the school.
 In 2016, Roundhay was approached by the local authority to up its intake to 300 pupils per year group in order to accommodate a local population boom.
 As part of this agreement, Roundhay acquired a new building, called the Pavilion, which was opened in 2017.
 In 2019, the primary and secondary schools converged and the first pupils from Roundhay primary school started secondary school.

 Extracurricular activities

-Roundhay School runs various extracurricular activities for pupils during the lunch period and after school.
-Sport, an important part of extracurricular life at Roundhay, is facilitated through playing fields and indoor sports halls.
 Chief sports are football, rugby union, netball, cricket, and hockey, and many pupils continue to play for hockey teams after leaving school.
 School pupils also play in tennis and athletics competitions.
-There is also trampolining class and a climbing wall.

-Roundhay School runs trips abroad on annual and 2-year cycles.
-These include art trips to New York City, Germany, and Barcelona, and also yearly language trips to Spain, Germany and France.
-The school also runs a skiing trip to Canada and, in 2010, to Austria.
-History trips take place every year to Skipton Castle, the Imperial War Museum and World War I battlefields across France and Belgium.
-In 2012, the Sixth Form Geography department travelled to Iceland, taking in thermal springs and volcanoes.
-In 2014, the department also travelled to Morocco.

 In early 2020, the school received a World Class Schools Quality Mark, which requires an 'Outstanding' Ofsted assessment as well further assessments.
 Furthermore, it was reaccredited in July 2022.